-Cubeb pepper comes from Indonesia, Piper Cubeba belongs to the family of pepper plants.
-Due to its appearance, it has a small stem, it is also called tailed pepper or stalk pepper.
-The pepper plant is a tropical vine that bears white flowers.
-The fruits are small, green berries, the Cubeb pepper.
-The berries are harvested green just like black pepper and dried under the sun, whereby their shell turns black.
+Cubeb pepper comes from Indonesia.
+Besides, the Piper Cubeba belongs to the pepper plant family.
+Due to its appearance, it has a small stem, and it is also called tailed pepper or stalk pepper.
+The pepper plant is a tropical vine that bears white flowers with small green fruits - berries, the Piper cubeba.
+These berries are harvested green just like black pepper and dried under the sun, whereby their shell turns black.

 Cubeb pepper is spicy, bitter, slightly lemon-tasting, with a warm-camphor-like aroma.
-Its flavor is a combination of pepper, allspice and nutmeg.
+Its flavor is a combination of pepper, allspice, and nutmeg.
 It is preferably combined with other pepper varieties and can thus bring its benefits to a dish.
-In combination, he spices marinades, broths or even soups.
-It is best to add the Cubeb pepper at the end of the cooking process.
-When the temperature is under the boiling point you can add it to broth, sauce or soup.
+In conjunction, it flavors marinades, broths, and even soups.
+It is best to add the tailed pepper at the end of the cooking process.
+Thus the temperature has to be under the boiling point.
 This way you get the best out of the pepper, it gives off its wonderful lemon flavor and does not get bitter.

-Cubeb pepper can also be added to other peppers in a pepper mill and then spice up your food at the table.
-In this form, the Cubeb pepper not only gives the food its sparkling sharpness but also the invigorating, camphor-like, lemon-tasting freshness.
-Especially in the grill season on grilled salmon or steak a wonderful flavor to add.
+Cubeb pepper can also be added to other pepper varieties in a peppermill and spice up your food at the table.
+In this form, the piper cubeba is not only giving the food its sparkling sharpness but also the invigorating, camphor-like, lemon-tasting freshness.
+Especially during the barbecue season while grilled salmon or steak a wonderful flavor to add.

-Why not spice up your herb butter with Cubeb Pepper?
+Why not spice up your herb butter with Piper Cubeba?

-Due to its dominance, I recommend you to get to know the Cubeb pepper first and use it sparingly.
-Combine him first with other spices.
-He is something very special and his aroma needs tons of feeling in your fingertips.
+In the beginning, due to its dominance, I recommend to get to know the Cubeb pepper first and use it sparingly.
+Therefore, combine it with other spices.
+Its flavor is exceptional, and using it needs some practice.

-Cubeb pepper is used in the Indonesian, Asian and North African cuisine.
-It is part of oriental spice blends.
-It fits curry with lamb, poultry and beef.
-He also spices seafood and crustaceans with his unmistakable aroma.
+Cubeb pepper is a typical spice in Indonesian, Asian, and North African cuisine.
+It is a part of oriental spice blends like ras el hanout.
+Likewise, it fits curry with lamb, poultry, and even beef.
+It also spices seafood and crustaceans with its unmistakable aroma.